 Here are some subject headings with links to subject browses that might help research on the photo to the right:

-Use ILLiad (InterLibrary Loan Internet Accessible Database) to request that we borrow materials from other libraries.
+Use ILLiad (InterLibrary Loan Internet Accessible Database) to request that we borrow materials from other libraries or have articles scanned for you.
 Loan period is usually one month.
-Items can arrive in as little as a few days to a couple of weeks (This service will not work for items that Cornell already owns, but are checked out by other borrowers).
+Items can arrive in as little as a few days (or even the next day, in the case of scans) to a couple of weeks (This service will not work for items that Cornell already owns, but are checked out by other borrowers).